-(Public)

-1 are used or designed to be used in manufacturing or processin 2 warehousing and distribution, or data processing.
-Machinery and 3 equipment purchased by the taxpayer must be capitalized for ta 4 purposes under the Code; machinery and equipment leased by the 5 taxpayer must be capitalized on the taxpayer's books and records 6 accordance with generally accepted accounting principles.
-The ter 7 does not include real property as defined in G.S.
-105-273 or rolling 8 stock as defined in G.S.
-105-333.
-9 (6) Manufacturing and processing. - Defined in the Standard Industri 10 Classification Manual issued by the United States Bureau of the Censu 11 (7) Purchase. - Defined in section 179 of the Code.
-12 (8) Warehousing and distribution. - Defined in the Standard Industri 13 Classification Manual issued by the United States Bureau of the Censu 14 "§ 105-129.3.
+- (5) Machinery and equipment.
+Engines, machinery, tools, and implements that are capitalized by the taxpayer for tax purposes under the Code and are used or designed to be used in manufacturing or processing, warehousing and distribution, or data processing.
+The term does not include real property as defined in G.S.
+105-273 or rolling stock as defined in G.S.
+105-333. - (6) Manufacturing and processing.
+Defined in the Standard Industrial Classification Manual issued by the United States Bureau of the Census. - (7) Purchase.
+Defined in section 179 of the Code. - (8) Warehousing and distribution.
+Defined in the Standard Industrial Classification Manual issued by the United States Bureau of the Census.

+"§ 105-129.3.
 (Repealed effective January 1, 2002) Enterprise tier designation.

-15 (a) Tiers Defined. - An enterprise tier one area is a county whose enterprise fact 16 is one of the 10 highest in the State.
-An enterprise tier two area is a county who 17 enterprise factor is one of the next 15 highest in the State.
-An enterprise tier three area 18 a county whose enterprise factor is one of the next 25 highest in the State.
-An enterpri 19 tier four area is a county whose enterprise factor is one of the next 25 highest in the Stat 20 An enterprise tier five area is any area that is not in a lower-numbered enterprise tier.
-21 (b) Annual Designation. - Each year, on or before December 31, the Secretary 22 Commerce shall assign to each county in the State an enterprise factor that is the sum 23 the following: 24 (1) The county's rank in a ranking of counties by average rate 25 unemployment from lowest to highest. highest, for the preceding thr 26 years.
-20 27 28 (2) The county's rank in a ranking of counties by average per capita incon from highest to lowest. lowest, for the preceding three years.
-28 29 29 30 population from highest to lowest.
-31 The Secretary of Commerce shall then rank all the counties within the State accordin to their enterprise factor from highest to lowest identify all the group of the State l 32 to their enterprise factor from highest to lowest, identify all the areas of the State I 33 enterprise tier, and provide this information to the Secretary of Revenue.
-An enterpri 34 tier designation is effective only for the calendar year following the designation.
-35 In measuring rates of unemployment and per capita income, the Secretary shall u 36 the latest available data published by a State or federal agency generally recognized 37 having expertise concerning the data.
-In measuring population growth, the Secretary sha 38 use the most recent estimates of population certified by the State Planning Officer.
-39 (c) Exception for Enterprise Tier One Areas. - Notwithstanding the provisions 40 this section, an enterprise tier one area may not be redesignated as a higher-number 41 enterprise tier area until it has been an enterprise tier one area for at least two consecutiv 42 years.
-43 "§ 105-129.4.
-(Repealed effective January 1, 2002) Eligibility; forfeiture.
+- (a) Tiers Defined.
+An enterprise tier one area is a county whose enterprise factor is one of the 10 highest in the State.
+An enterprise tier two area is a county whose enterprise factor is one of the next 15 highest in the State.
+An enterprise tier three area is a county whose enterprise factor is one of the next 25 highest in the State.
+An enterprise tier four area is a county whose enterprise factor is one of the next 25 highest in the State.
+An enterprise tier five area is any area that is not in a lower-numbered enterprise tier. - (b) Annual Designation.
+Each year, on or before December 31, the Secretary of Commerce shall assign to each county in the State an enterprise factor that is the sum of the following: - (1) The county's rank in a ranking of counties by average rate of unemployment from lowest to highest. highest, for the preceding three years. - (2) The county's rank in a ranking of counties by average per capita income from highest to lowest. lowest, for the preceding three years. - (3) The county's rank in a ranking of counties by percentage growth in population from highest to lowest.

-HOUSE BILL 368\ version 1
+The Secretary of Commerce shall then rank all the counties within the State according to their enterprise factor from highest to lowest, identify all the areas of the State by enterprise tier, and provide this information to the Secretary of Revenue.
+An enterprise tier designation is effective only for the calendar year following the designation.

+In measuring rates of unemployment and per capita income, the Secretary shall use the latest available data published by a State or federal agency generally recognized as having expertise concerning the data.
+In measuring population growth, the Secretary shall use the most recent estimates of population certified by the State Planning Officer.

-1 (a) Type of Business. - A taxpayer is eligible for a credit allowed by this Article if 2 the taxpayer engages in manufacturing or processing, warehousing or distributing, or data 3 processing, and the jobs with respect to which a credit is claimed are created in that 4 business, the machinery and equipment with respect to which a credit is claimed are used 5 in that business, and the research and development for which a credit is claimed are 6 carried out as part of that business.
+- (c) Exception for Enterprise Tier One Areas.
+Notwithstanding the provisions of this section, an enterprise tier one area may not be redesignated as a higher-numbered enterprise tier area until it has been an enterprise tier one area for at least two consecutive years. - "§ 105-129.4.
+(Repealed effective January 1, 2002) Eligibility; forfeiture. - (a) Type of Business.
+A taxpayer is eligible for a credit allowed by this Article if the taxpayer engages in manufacturing or processing, warehousing or distributing, or data processing, and the jobs with respect to which a credit is claimed are created in that business, the machinery and equipment with respect to which a credit is claimed are used in that business, and the research and development for which a credit is claimed are carried out as part of that business.